-Granted, not every RV manufacturer is stuck in the dark ages of drab interiors, and things have been changing a bit with more recent designs (particularly of Class B rigs).
+Granted, not every RV manufacturer is stuck in the dark ages of drab interiors, and things have been changing a bit with more recent designs (particularly in Class B rigs).
 But what in the BrownDrabDrearyUglyBoringLivingSpaces is going on here?!!

 Why Do We Think RV Interiors Are Ugly?